Community Advisory Assembly

 5.6%

-• The group will discuss and provide advice to the City on a variety of topics.
-There will be a focus on current City projects that are expected to directly affect the day-to-day lives of New Westminster residents.
+• The group discusses and provides advice to the City on a variety of topics and current City projects that directly affect the day-to-day lives of New Westminster residents.

-• Project teams at the City that bring their projects to the Community Advisory Assembly for discussion will be expected to plan for how to incorporate the Assembly’s input.
-The Assembly will be led by a professional facilitator, who will work with project teams to ensure their questions for the Assembly are meaningful and applicable both for participants and the project.
+• Project teams at the City that bring their projects to the Community Advisory Assembly for discussion are expected to plan for how to incorporate the Assembly’s input.
+The Assembly is led by a professional facilitator, who works with project teams to ensure their questions for the Assembly are meaningful and applicable both for participants and the project.

-Project staff will also be expected to report back to the Assembly and the community how the Assembly’s input was incorporated and/or influenced the outcomes.
+Project staff are also expected to report back to the Assembly and the community how the Assembly’s input was incorporated and/or influenced the outcomes.

 • (such as Affordable Housing and Childcare; Sustainable Transportation; Facilities, Infrastructure and Public Realm, etc.)